folguinch/GoContinuum/README.md

 ### Dependencies

 The code has been tested with [CASA](https://casa.nrao.edu/) 5.x versions and python 2.7.
-In addition the code need the following python packages:
+In addition the code needs the following python packages:
 * numpy
 * scipy
 * matplotlib